ppqSense/QubeDocs/docs/QubeCL_Current_Manual/QubeCL_Manual_v5.md

 - Set the voltage values of the **ﬂoating** power supplies you’re using following the indication from the [dedicated section](#43-electrical-power-supply) of this manual.
 - Connect the QubeCL to the power supply by the mean of the provided cable
-  - Connect $`TEC+`$ and $`TEC-`$ to the $`+/-`$ poles of the power supply selected channel for electrical supply of the TC module, respectively.
+  - Connect TEC$`+`$ and TEC$`-`$ to the $`+/-`$ poles of the power supply selected channel for electrical supply of the TC module, respectively.
-  - Connect $`LAS+`$ and $`LAS-`$ to the $`+/-`$ poles of the power supply selected channel for electrical supply of the CM module(s), respectively.
+  - Connect LAS$`+`$ and LAS$`-`$ to the $`+/-`$ poles of the power supply selected channel for electrical supply of the CM module(s), respectively.

 !!! danger "CAUTION -- RESPECT THE POLARITY"

     If not using a QubePS be sure to **RESPECT THE POLARITY** of the power supply cable. **REVERSE** voltages will damage the instrument.
-    In case you’re not using a dual-channel power supply, but two diﬀerent power supplies, please switch on the TC supply before the CM supply otherwise the QubeCL won’t boot correctly.
+    In case you’re not using a dual-channel power supply, but two different power supplies, please switch on the TC supply before the CM supply otherwise the QubeCL won’t boot correctly.

 - Connect the provided power supply cable to the C1 connection of the main unit module of the QubeCL system.

 - Connect the provided USB cable to the C2 connection of the main unit module of the QubeCL system.

-- Connect the provided TC cable, properly wired to the laser, to the C3 connector of the TC module of the QubeCL system ***N.B.** This operation is not necessary if the QubeCL includes a laser housing module).
+- Connect the provided TC cable, properly wired to the laser, to the C3 connector of the TC module of the QubeCL system (**N.B.** This operation is not necessary if the QubeCL includes a laser housing module).

 - Connect the user provided laser device current cable to the SMA C4 connector of the LH module of the QubeCL system (**N.B.** This operation is not necessary if the QubeCL includes a laser housing module).